Loss-making Sri Lankan Airlines aims to break even in 2015/16

 “There is a gap.
 So we will look for a bridging facility,” Chandrasena said.
 “This year, the plan is to have $140 million.
 So the plan is to borrow $40 million subject to certain approval.
 We want to look at the international market.”

-Last year, it completed a $175 million sharia-compliant four-year loan facility with Abu Dhabi Islamic Bank, Abu Dhabi’s Al Hilal Bank, Mashreqbank, Dubai’s Noor Islamic Bank and United Bank Limited for additional capital.
-(Writing by Shihar Aneez; Editing by Helen Massy-Beresford)
+Last year, it completed a $175 million sharia-compliant four-year loan facility with Abu Dhabi Islamic Bank, Abu Dhabi’s Al Hilal Bank, Mashreqbank, Dubai’s Noor Islamic Bank and United Bank Limited for additional capital. ($1 = 127.4000 Sri Lanka rupees) (Writing by Shihar Aneez; Editing by Helen Massy-Beresford)